spe-ciellt/spe_printf/README.md

 * Make sure you define stdout and stderr as pointers to the variable that stores the character printing function.

-As an example, see spe_print-test.c.
+As a simple example, see spe_print-example.c.
 It is much simpler than it sounds.

 Good luck,
 Stefan Petersen (spe [at] ciellt (dot) se)